Epilepsy Health Center

-Watching your child have his or her first seizure was probably one of the most frightening moments of your life.
+Watching your child have their first seizure was probably one of the most frightening moments of your life.
 Finding out that your child has epilepsy may have been another one.
 The future may suddenly seem terrifying and uncertain for both your child and your whole family.
 But as you may already know, the news is not nearly as bad as it sounds.
-Here are some things to keep in mind if your child has epilepsy:
+Here are some things to keep in mind if your child has had a seizure:

 - Most children who have a seizure don't have another one.